 Of course during WW II the Dom became a tempting and visible target for allied bombers and finally in May ’44 the cupola was hit by an incendiary that alighted the wooden casing.
 Firefighters couldn’t get to the fire and after a while the roof lantern (the thing that sits atop the cupola) crashed downwards damaging large parts of the crypt below.

-It took until 1975 for the GDR authorities to begin reconstruction, religion after all was opium for the masses and this was the church of the hated Hohenrzollern monarchy.
-So, first they got rid of the large apsis (Denkmalkirche) in which services were held since the war and which doubled als the honour hall for that dynasty.
+It took until 1975 for the GDR authorities to begin reconstruction, religion after all was opium for the masses and this was the church of the hated Hohenzollern monarchy.
+So, first they got rid of the large apsis (Denkmalkirche) in which services were held since the war and which doubled as the honour hall for that dynasty.
 The main cupola was restored in its original proportions while the four smaller side-domes were 16m smaller when they were finished and none of them retained there original design and the lanterns.
 The only exception was the large golden cross on top of the biggest dome in the middle.

-In the 1990s there were attempts to go back to the original design, which it turned was not possible because they only ever made the cathedral a protected national monument after the reconstruction in the 70s and 80.
-This is something that happened quite a lot in Berlin, other examples are the opera and St. Hedwigs cathedral, both have been protected at a moment when the GDR already finished extensive, in unfaithful reconstruction.
+In the 1990s there were attempts to go back to the original design, which as it turned out was not possible because they only ever made the cathedral a protected national monument after the reconstruction in the 70s and 80s.
+This is something that happened quite a lot in Berlin, other examples are the opera and St. Hedwigs cathedral, both have been protected at a moment when the GDR already finished extensive, if unfaithful reconstructions.
 Finally in 2006 the cross had to be replaced because under the gold the metal started to rust and became unstable.
 Today that cross is standing on a cemetery that used to be part of no-mans-land in Luisenstraße.
 The new cross was installed in a rather spectacular fashion by a helicopter – and it is covered in about 2.6 kg of leaf gold – so if you have a clever idea of how to get it off there without being caught, we’re all game.

 Info for your visit of Berliner Dom/Berlin cathedral